 Properties with multiple values

-Properties that could have multiple values, such as metadata, thumbnail or service, now always use arrays.
+, now always use arrays.
 This avoids some type detection code between objects and arrays, which only added to the complexity of parsing an IIIF manifest.

 Internationalization

-Properties that can be internationalized, such as metadata labels and values or the summary (formerly known as the description) of a manifest, are now always internationalized with a simpler format using JSON objects instead of arrays:
+) of a manifest, are now always internationalized with a simpler format using JSON objects instead of arrays:

 {